The Research Lab in Real Life:

 New technology is created many places: by lone inventors, by entrepreneurs who see a better way, by large and small companies of all kinds.
 And somewhere along the way, scientists and engineers are involved.

-The very newest technology, the stuff that is not at your local Best Buy or Apple store, is still in the Research and Development phase.
+The very newest technology, the stuff that is not at your local Apple store or on Amazon.com, is still in the Research and Development phase.
 R&D often occurs in a dedicated research or R&D organization, which may be affiliated with or part of a company, university or government agency.

 California is blessed with a number of R&D labs which are busily creating the technologies we will soon enjoy.
 They include university, government and industrial organizations.
 Similar high-tech work takes place within the engineering divisions of electronics, defense and aerospace companies.